How potholes form

-Potholes happen when roads freeze and thaw repeatedly, causing the surface to break up.
+Potholes usually occur when roads freeze and thaw repeatedly, causing the surface to break up.
 They appear more frequently in late winter and early spring.

 Report a pothole

-Your contact details – in case we can't find the pothole and need to find out more.
+- Your contact details – in case we need more information.

-- on all other roads more than 100mm deep and more than 300mm in diameter.
+More than 100mm deep and more than 300mm wide – two hours

 40mm to 100mm deep and more than 300mm wide – five days

 Approaching 40mm deep – one month